harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/gitleaks-scanner-reference.md

 ## Gitleaks ingestion pipeline example

-The following pipeline shows and end-to-end ingestion workflow.
-The pipeline consist of a Build stage with two steps:
+The following pipeline shows an end-to-end ingestion workflow.
+The pipeline consists of a Build stage with two steps:

 1. A Run step that sends a `gitleaks detect` command to the local Gitleaks container to scan the [codebase](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/) specified for the pipeline.
 This command specifies the output file for the scan results: `/shared/customer_artifacts/sarif_simple.sarif`.